Ceejaycodez/Ceejaycodez/README.md

-- 👋 Hi, I’m @Ceejaycodez
+- 👋 Hi, I’m Gerald Nwankwo.
 - 👀 I am a FullStack Web Devoloper.
 - 🌱 I’m currently improving my knowledge on data structures and algorithms, Tailwindcss.
 - 💞️ I’m also open to collaborations on projects.